CamDavidsonPilon/lifelines/docs/Survival Analysis intro.rst

 The observations need not always start at zero, either.
 This was done only for understanding in the above example.
 In the service example, where a customer joining is a birth, a customer can enter observation at any time, and not necessarily at time zero.
-In survival analysis, all times are relative: although individuals may start at different times, we set them all to start at a single time and record durations from there.
-(We actually only need to *duration* of the observation, and not the start and end time.)
+In survival analysis, durations are relative: individuals may start at different times.
+(We actually only need the *duration* of the observation, and not the start and end time.)

 We next introduce the two fundamental objects in survival analysis, the